Nordix/flatcc/doc/flatcc-help.md

 'Monster_name(monster)'.
 This avoids potential conflicts with other generated symbols when a schema change is impractical.

+-s Silence warnings, notably on potential conflicts that might cause C source code to generate errors.
+These warnings are not perfect and can be ignored if the C code compiles, though it is recommended to change names in the schema if possible.

 -d generates a dependency file, e.g. 'monster.fbs.d' in the output dir.

 --depfile implies -d but accepts an explicit filename with a path